Phakic IOLs (Implantable Lenses)

 Refrain from rubbing or squeezing your eye, lifting heavy objects and participating in strenuous activities until your eye has completely healed, which could take several weeks.

-Most people can return to work and resume driving within a couple of days, once you are given the okay from your doctor.
+Most people can return to work and resume driving within a couple of days, after their eye doctor checks their vision and approves.

 Phakic IOL Vision Outcomes

-In a study of 3-year outcomes of the FDA clinical trial of the Verisyse lens, 84 percent of patients achieved uncorrected vision of 20/40 or better, which is the legal limit for driving without prescription eyewear in most states.
-And 31 percent achieved uncorrected vision of 20/20 or better.
+In a study of three-year outcomes of the FDA clinical trial of the Verisyse lens, 84% of patients achieved uncorrected vision of 20/40 or better, which is the legal limit for driving without prescription eyewear in most states.
+And 31% achieved uncorrected vision of 20/20 or better.

 Patient satisfaction with the quality of vision with both types of phakic IOLs was generally high.